 If your worst fears are either realized or even merely become a possibility, you cannot afford to dismiss these feelings.
-Instead, contact the police immediately to begin an investigation and contact experienced Florida sexual abuse lawyers to begin the process of holding both the coach and the employer accountable for these terrible acts.
+Instead, contact the police immediately to begin an investigation and contact experienced Miami sexual abuse lawyers to begin the process of holding both the coach and the employer accountable for these terrible acts.
 If you need help getting started, contact Bernstein & Maryanoff today to schedule a free initial consultation.

 Additional Sexual Assault Resources and Information

 - What to Do If You Are a Sexual Assault Victim

 - Sexual Abuse by Priests and Church Members